ausikek/ausikek/README.md

 - 👋 Hi, I’m @ausikek
 - 👀 I’m interested in maths, physics and engineering.
-- 🌱 I’m currently learning coding undergraduate level engineering.
+- 🌱 I’m currently learning coding and undergraduate level engineering.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: message me!